Vegan Sushi Rolls With Ginger-Tamari Sauce

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

-Ready for a unique, fun, easy, and delicious way to enjoy homemade vegan sushi?
+Ready for a unique, fun, easy, and delicious way to enjoy homemade sushi?
 These sushi hand rolls are about to become your new favorite weeknight dinner!
 This recipe comes from Heather Bell and Jenny Engel‘s cookbook Vegan 101.
-It hits all the right flavor notes and has the makings of a becoming a staple in your household.
+It hits all the right flavor notes and has the makings of becoming a staple in your household.

-Hooray for Homemade Sushi Hand Rolls
+Customize Your Homemade Sushi Hand Rolls

-Homemade vegan sushi doesn’t have to be scary or complicated!
+Homemade sushi doesn’t have to be scary or complicated!
 As long as you have your rice ready and a few sheets of nori handy, you’re ready to fill up your rolls with whatever you’d like!
 Here are a few ideas of how to make your sushi sparkle:

 • Pickle It Up – Pickled veggies are perfect for these homemade vegan sushi rolls.
 Daikon, carrots, cucumbers, and kimchi are all great ideas for making your sushi deeply delicious.
+These pink pickled red onions add a fantastic flavor, too!

-• Plenty of Protein – Baked tofu is a perfect choice for these rolls but you can totally use tempeh, seitan strips, or even jackfruit tuna salad if you really want to take things up a notch.
+• Plenty of Protein – Baked tofu is a perfect choice for these rolls, but you can totally use tempeh, seitan strips, or even jackfruit tuna salad if you really want to take things up a notch.

 Vegan sushi hand rolls with baked tofu and veggies on a table with rice.

-How to Serve Up Your Sushi
+How to Serve Up Your Sushi Hand Rolls

-If you’re wondering what else to enjoy with your sushi rolls, look no further!
+If you’re wondering what else to enjoy with your temaki sushi rolls, look no further!
 Here are a few ideas for keeping your belly happy and full:

 • Fry Up Your Favorite Rice – Have a favorite recipe for fried rice?
 Get some corn, peas, mushrooms, garlic, scallions, carrots, and maybe even a little vegan egg to mix into your preferred brown, white, or cauliflower rice.